LiJiefei/kddcup2013_track1/README.md

 ### Before Train Model and Make predictions
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! <br />
 Please Put the Confernce.csv, PaperAuthor.csv, Author.csv, Paper.csv, Jorunal.csv and so on into the data/ <br />
-If you want to change the test set, you can modeify the valid_csv in the SETTINGS.json <br />
+If you want to change the test set, you can modify the valid_csv in the SETTINGS.json <br />

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! <br />
 Notice!! <br />